 Dates are a treat on their own, but they're also delightful chopped into a snack mix, on top of a bowl of morning cereal or ice cream, or mixed into a main or side salad.
 Grains partner especially well with dates.
 Farro, Roasted Squash and Date Salad with Walnuts is a tasty Mediterranean-flavored salad, with ancient farro, olive oil, dates, feta and cinnamon.

 Of course, a fruit this sticky and sweet shines in desserts, like Date Bars and Fruit and Nut Granola Bars.
-For an easy, no-bake treat, try mixing them with pistachio nuts and coconut in these Date and Pistachio Balls.
+For an easy, no-bake treat, try mixing them with pistachio nuts and coconut in these Date and Pistachio Balls or these Chocolate Matcha Energy Balls.
 Or craft a natural puffed brown rice crispy treat, Carob Date Crisps, with carob chips, dates, raisins, almonds and maple syrup.

 Dates are in season from August through November.

 Choose plump, shiny fruit that's soft and slightly wrinkled, not bruised or broken.
 It should be uniformly colored.